george-shilovsky/quickforge-docs/docs/SaveKitLite/comparison.md

 ✅ For 90% of common use cases — SaveKit Lite is **faster, easier, and modular**.

-💡 You can extend SaveKit Lite with C++ if needed, e.g. for advanced serialization or object reconstruction.
+💡 SaveKit Lite is fully compatible with UE SaveGame — you can mix both as needed.
+Use C++ to extend or bridge advanced cases.